ymmah/node/src/BatchWriter/README.md

 #### `Batcher.ts`
 The entry point for the module.

-#### `FileCollection.ts`
+#### `FileDAO.ts`
-A facade, to provide simplified manipulation of file hash state in the database.
+A facade, data access object, to provide simplified manipulation of file hash state in the database.

 #### `IPFS.ts`
 Implements an API for the IPFS service.